bergesinstitute/graf-method/book-4-unit-8.md

     Piden

-Usamos *preguntar* para preguntas, o para inquirir (inquire) sobre algo o alguien.
+Usamos *preguntar* para preguntas, o para inquirir sobre algo o alguien.
+We use *preguntar* for questions, or to inquire about something or someone.

-Usamos *pedir* para objetos, favores o servicios.
+Usamos *pedir* para cosas, favores o servicios.
+We use *pedir* for things, favors or services.

-Los dos verbos admiten objeto indirecto:
+Los dos verbos admiten objeto indirecto.
+Both verbs can take an indirect object.

 *Yo pregunto una pregunta a Juan.* (I ask Juan a question.)*